“Dog Days Are Over” Lyrics Meaning (Florence + the Machine)

 This verse returns to the theme of joy as an overwhelming force.

-The “bullet” evokes betrayal or pain tied to happiness, showing how joy can be bittersweet.
+The “bullet” represents betrayal or pain tied to happiness, showing how joy can be bittersweet.

-Alternatively, this could reflect the harm love can bring when it blindsides someone, suggesting that even happiness can carry a sense of betrayal if it leads to pain.
+Alternatively, this could show the harm love can bring when it blindsides someone, suggesting that even happiness can carry a sense of betrayal if it leads to pain.

 “Dog Days Are Over” Song Meaning: Transformation and Liberation

 “Dog Days Are Over” is about embracing change and shedding burdens that weigh us down.
-It captures the emotional intensity of leaving behind pain, fear, and even love, to find freedom.
+It shows how hard it can be to let go of pain, fear, and even love, but also how freeing it is.

 The song also touches on the complex relationship we have with happiness.
 It portrays joy as both exhilarating and terrifying, something we must face head-on to grow.